About Damn Time: In other media

 "About Damn Time" was used in the pre-game montage for the October 15, 2022 broadcast of Hockey Night in Canada on Canadian sports channel Sportsnet celebrating its 70th season on television.
 The montage began with host Ron MacLean summarizing events that occurred when the program went on the air in 1952 before cutting into the song beginning.
 The game the montage served as the intro for was the game between the Ottawa Senators and the Toronto Maple Leafs, which was broadcast on all Sportsnet regional channels except Sportsnet East, which broadcast the game between the Montreal Canadiens and the Washington Capitals instead.

-"About Damn Time" is also included in Just Dance+.
+"About Damn Time" is also included in the online music video games Just Dance+ since 6 April 2023 and Dance Dance Revolution World since 23 July 2026.